MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/writing-a-bug-check-callback-routine.md

 ## Implementing a KbCallbackTriageDumpData routine

-Starting in Windows 10, version 1809 and Windows Server 2019, a kernel-mode driver can implement a [*KBUGCHECK_REASON_CALLBACK_ROUTINE*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nc-wdm-kbugcheck_reason_callback_routine) callback function of type *KbCallbackTriageDumpData* callback routine to add virtual memory ranges to a carved minidump file.
+Starting in Windows 10, version 1809 and Windows Server 2019, a kernel-mode driver can implement a [*KBUGCHECK_REASON_CALLBACK_ROUTINE*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nc-wdm-kbugcheck_reason_callback_routine) callback function of type *KbCallbackTriageDumpData* to add virtual memory ranges to a carved minidump file.
 The dump data is described in a [**KBUGCHECK_TRIAGE_DUMP_DATA**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/ns-wdm-_kbugcheck_triage_dump_data) structure.

 In the following example, the driver configures a triage dump array and then registers a minimal implementation of the callback: